YorkEarwaker/Application/README.md

 ## Status

 TODO
-* <todo: enterprise integration project, likely several project that break out of that seperately >
+* <todo: consider, enterprise integration project, likely several project that break out of that seperately >
+* <todo: consider, first use case for climate model, connector, >

 DONE
 * <intent to commit>